manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/StructuralDesign/Structural.md

 - Usage: When you want to perform extra actions whenever an object is accessed.
 - Example: A smart proxy could manage the lifecycle of an object, ensuring that it is properly initialized and cleaned up, or it might track the number of active references to an object to implement automatic resource management.

+#### Example of a Virtual Proxy :
+Here's a simple example in Java to illustrate a virtual proxy:
 ```java
 // Subject
 interface Image {